18 ADHD college accommodations you should ask for

 Don’t you hate it when you drop out of college four times and — oh.
 Just me?

-Yeah, I’ll admit it: I’ve hyped myself up to finish my degree only to drop out shortly thereafter… a few times.
+Yeah, I’ll admit it: I’ve hyped myself up to finish my degree, only to drop out shortly after that… a few times.
 My go-to explanations always involved finances and balancing work commitments.
 These days, I attribute a lot to what was once undiagnosed, untreated, and unmanaged ADHD.

-Over the past year, I’ve learned to better understand and manage my ADHD.
-This played a critical role in confidently deciding it was time to (finally) get my degree.
+Over the past year, I’ve learned to better understand and manage my ADHD, which played a critical role in confidently deciding it was time to (finally) get my degree.

 (For real this time!)